PsyPhy/GripGraspISS/Source Code/GraspInstructionTypesetting/02TargetK.instruction.md

-HEADER( *__Step 2: Acquire Target__* )
+HEADER( *__Step 2: Acquire the Target Orientation__* )

-- Once your head is aligned with your body, a disk-shaped target will appear.
+- Once your head is aligned with your body, a yellow spherical target will appear.
-Raise your arm and point until the laser-pointer falls on the target.
+Raise your arm and point your hand towards the target such that the laser-pointer falls on the target.

 CENTER( IMAGE(Pictures/KTargetRed.jpg, 300) )